thinkthoughts/lean-gioia/REPORT/REPORT.md

 ![Figure B. Periodic-chain diagrams for the single-creation and higher-creation witness constructions.
 A global chain-size condition N greater than 3R enables separated local regions.
 In the single-creation sector, a creator site, separated excitation site, and third site supply the Appendix C witness geometry and a zero single-creation coefficient.
 In the higher-creation sector, finite creator support lies in a range-R cyclic block and a witness site outside the support supplies HigherCreationWitnessData and a zero aggregate coefficient for the represented support.](Figure_B.png)

 **Figure B. Finite-range witness geometry.** The condition \(N>3R\) supplies the separation used by the Appendix C witness constructions.
 The single-creation branch uses a third-site witness geometry.
-The higher-creation branch packages finite-support separation as `HigherCreationWitnessData`.
+The higher-creation branch packages finite-support separation as `HigherCreationWitnessData`; together with the W-state eigenstate relation, this data supports the checked aggregate-zero derivation.

 ---